deepeshdm/Language_Translator_English-to-Marathi/README.md

 ![image](https://user-images.githubusercontent.com/63066870/121022246-c99b2100-c7bf-11eb-9770-7806365f89b8.png)

-NOTE : This model uses one-hot encoding & dictionary lookup to vertorize string sentences.Due to this the model can only translate the words present in its lookup dictionary or vocabulary,that why during testing we randomly choose samples from our already encoded dataset.To make it a more generalised, it needs to be trained on a lot of data (By alot I mean ALOT !) , or better if used an word-embedding like word2vec.
+NOTE : This model uses one-hot encoding & dictionary lookup to vertorize string sentences.Due to this the model can only translate the words present in its lookup dictionary or vocabulary,that's why after training we randomly choose samples from our already encoded dataset for prediction.To make it a more generalised, it needs to be trained on a lot of data (By alot I mean ALOT !) , or better if used an word-embedding like word2vec.

 reference : https://blog.keras.io/a-ten-minute-introduction-to-sequence-to-sequence-learning-in-keras.html